-LOT: A designated parcel, tract or area of land established by plat or otherwise as permitted by law and to be separately used, sold, developed or built upon as a unit.
+LOT: A designated parcel, tract or area of land.

 LOT AREA: The size of a lot measured within the lot lines and expressed in terms of acres or square feet.

 LOT FRONTAGE: That portion of a lot extending along a street line.